j2colaco/stock_anomaly/README.md

 ### SUMMING IT UP

 My stock_anomaly model will help users keep track of a list of stocks and if the any of those individual stocks have had a low or high anomaly in it's price.
-If a certain stock's price, like Manulife Financial for example, increases or drops more than its is predicted to drop based on historical data, investor will want to know that fact.
-Keeping track of one stock investors are interested in is easy.
-However, investors are generally interested in a list of stocks and are just waiting for the right time to buy or have some extra money available to spend.Thus I coded this model that detects anomalies in stocks.
+If a certain stock's price, like Manulife Financial for example, increases or drops more than it usually should based on historical data, investors will want to know that fact.
+Keeping track of one stock that investors are interested in is EASY.
+However, investors are generally interested in SEVERAL stocks and are just waiting for the right time to buy or have some extra money available to invest.Thus I coded this model that detects anomalies in stocks for investors.

 ## How does it work?
 How do I use the model?

+Based on the list of stock symbols provided, the code will extract 3 years of historical data and identify all the anomalous prices of each stock over the three years.
+This will help investors learn how volatile the stock has been over the past three years.

+Furthermore, for each anomaly, the difference in the anomalous price and the price of that stock 1,2,3,5,10 and 30 days after the anomaly has occured are stored for the investor.
+The investor can then analyze how much the price fluctuates after an anomaly occurs.

-  Let's look at the input and output files
+In order to run the model, the investor has to provide an input file.
+Let's look at the input and output files.

+### Input File

+The model takes in one input file (csv) which must contain a column of stock symbols (in the format that Yahoo Finance identifies stocks symbols).
+Paste this filepath into the code and the coumn index of the stock symbols.

+### Output File
+Run the code and it will do EVERYTHING for you.
+The code will output a csv file contai